openwisp/openwisp-utils/docs/user/metric-collection.rst

   the environment variable ``METRIC_COLLECTION`` to ``False`` in the ``.env`` file.

-However, it would be very helpful to the project if you keep the colection of these metrics enabled, because the feedback we get from this data is useful to guide the project in the right direction.
+However, **it would be very helpful to the project if you keep the colection of these metrics enabled**, because the feedback we get from this data is useful to guide the project in the right direction.